Prototypes to Products: Helping Entrepreneurs Master Manufacturing

 MForesight: Alliance for Manufacturing Foresight is working to help start-ups bridge the gap between innovation and manufacturing through a new curriculum for entrepreneurs.
 In June, at a workshop in Ann Arbor, Michigan, leading manufacturing experts, entrepreneurs, academics, and government officials came together to identify the broad outlines of a customizable course to empower personnel at start-ups to produce new products at scale.

-This “Manufacturing 101” curriculum is built around online coursework as well as direct in-person engagement with experts and mentors.
+“Manufacturing 101: An Education and Training Curriculum for Hardware Entrepreneurs” is built around online coursework as well as direct in-person engagement with experts and mentors.
 It covers the basics of manufacturing processes, materials, design, supply chain management, cost estimation, regulation, intellectual property, and strategic partnerships.
 Moreover, the curriculum aims to help start-ups assess the manufacturing readiness of their existing prototypes and, crucially, to develop a formal manufacturing plan — an indispensable component of any pitch to potential investors.
 A core aim is to introduce entrepreneurs to useful cost-saving tools like Design for Manufacturing, which can help firms avoid needing to redesign a product to account for manufacturing requirements.

-The “Manufacturing 101” curriculum is built around four phases:
+“Manufacturing 101: An Education and Training Curriculum for Hardware Entrepreneurs” is built around four phases:

 Engage: Entrepreneurs take stock of what they know and what they don’t know, assessing the readiness of their prototypes and the challenges inherent in manufacturing.